The Swedish healthcare system

 The next step in the care chain is county healthcare.
 In Sweden there are more than twenty county hospitals and about 40 smaller county hospitals.
 At county hospitals, there are skills and medical equipment covering most areas of disease.
 The smaller county hospitals do not always have all kinds of specialist receptions.
 Large parts of the hospitals' activities are closed care, which means that patients are admitted to a department for one or more days.
 In many cases, hospitals also offer outpatient care.

-Swedish healthcare is financed mostly through county council and municipal taxes, and county councils, regions and municipalities also receive contributions from the State.
+Swedish healthcare is financed mostly through county council and municipal taxes, and regions and municipalities also receive contributions from the State.
 Some of the governmental grants are general, others may only be used in areas specifically designated by the State.

 There is also a high-cost threshold for prescription medicines.
 Medicinal products included in the high-cost protection are subsidized by government funds, which means that the state pays a portion of the cost.
 Based on the Pharmaceutical Benefits Act, the Dental and Pharmaceutical Benefits is the central government agency that determines which medicines are to be covered by the high-cost threshold.
 The high-cost threshold for medicines means that you pay no more than SEK 2200 for a period of twelve months.
 Medicines included in the drug benefits are free of charge for children under 18 years of age.